Home > Worship > High Holy Days 2022

 If you would like to use your Historic Seats, please call the Temple office at 202-362-7100 or email email@example.com.

 We will miss you!
 Many of our services will be available on our livestream so you can follow along wherever you are.
 See the schedule above for which services will be online.

 As a member in good standing, you are eligible to request seating at another URJ Reform congregation.
 Click here for the URJ’s Reciprocal Request Form call 202-362-7100 for assistance.

-Handicap parking is available at both JBSC and Temple on a first-come, first-served basis.
-Please have your valid handicap parking tag or placard to show our staff upon arrival.
+Accessible parking is available at both JBSC and Temple on a first-come, first-served basis.
+Please have your valid parking tag or placard to show our staff upon arrival.